About basal insulin injections

 The goal of basal insulin is to maintain a steady blood sugar level during fasting periods.
-Ideally, basal insulin should produce at most a 30 mg/dl change when blood sugar levels are stable and in your target range during sleep times.
-That’s why you should inject basal insulin at night, preferably before bedtime.
+Ideally, basal insulin should produce at most a 30 milligrams per deciliter (mg/dL) change when blood sugar levels are stable and in your target range during sleep times.
+That’s why your healthcare provider will most likely advise you to inject basal insulin at night, preferably before bedtime.

-It is recommended to administer the injection at a predictable sleeping time.
-Keeping consistent sleeping hours will help you and your doctor monitor how the insulin works in your body while you are sleeping and throughout the day.
+It’s recommended that people administer the injection at a regular time.
+Keeping consistent sleeping hours will help you and your doctor monitor how the insulin works in your body while you’re sleeping and throughout the day.
 This is necessary so that you can predict the window of time when the insulin is working.

-Long-acting insulin is available in liquid form and is clear.
-And the only way to get it inside your body is by injecting it.
-There are two ways of injecting insulin into your body: by syringe and pen.
+Long-acting insulin is available in liquid form, and the only way to get it inside your body is by injecting it.
+There are two ways of injecting insulin into your body: by syringe and by pen.

-If you are using a syringe, avoid the formation of bubbles within the syringe before injection.
-The bubbles in the syringe are not harmful, but they should still be avoided because they can cause underdosing.
-With the presence of bubbles, you might not be injecting the right amount of insulin.
+If you’re using a syringe, avoid the formation of bubbles within the syringe before injection.
+While the bubbles in the syringe aren’t harmful, they can cause underdosing.
 Click the side of the syringe with your finger until any bubbles disappear.
-Also, these types of insulin should not be mixed with other types of insulin unless directly instructed by your doctor to do so (if you are already doing this and on a stable regimen).

-Insulin pens have an attached cartridge that contains insulin.
+Insulin pens have a prefilled cartridge that contains insulin.
 The needles are thin and short.
-This provides a bit of comfort to the patient.
-There is no need to pinch the skin on the injection site to avoid injecting into the muscles.
+This provides a bit of comfort, as there’s no need to pinch the skin on the injection site to avoid injecting into the muscles.

-If you are using an insulin pen, avoid those that contain floating clumps inside the cartridge.
-An insulin cartridge lasts between two and four weeks, so make sure to always check the expiry date before using the pen.
+If you’re using an insulin pen, avoid those that contain floating clumps inside the cartridge.
+An insulin cartridge can be used within two to four weeks without refrigeration, so make sure to always check the expiry date before using the pen.

-Always check your blood sugar levels so that you can understand and keep track of how exercise and different types and timing of food affect your levels.
+Always check your blood sugar levels so that you can understand and keep track of how certain things affect them: exercise, different types of food, and when you take your meals, for example.
 This will also help you predict your blood sugar levels during the day based on your activities.

 With proper and regular self-monitoring, you can avoid experiencing the side effects of having very low or very high blood sugar levels.
 Self-monitoring will also help you make the right decisions in terms of your insulin dosage.

 The place where you inject insulin can have a huge impact on your treatment and blood sugar levels.
-Insulin gets transported into the bloodstream at different speeds when injected at different areas of the body.
-Insulin shots are fastest if injected in the abdomen, and slowest when injected on the thighs or buttocks.
+Insulin gets transported into the bloodstream at different speeds when injected in different areas of the body.
+Insulin shots are fastest if injected in the abdomen, and slowest when injected in the thighs or buttocks.

-Most people who have diabetes inject long-acting insulin in the abdomen since it is only a once or twice a day injection.
-Make sure that you do not inject exactly on the same location every time, and avoid the area around the bellybutton.
+Most people who have diabetes inject long-acting insulin in the abdomen since they need to do so only once or twice a day.
+Make sure that you avoid the area around the belly button and don’t inject exactly in the same location every time.